Anerkiki/pokemon-island-resort/README.md

 ---

-**Suites Page*** - Lists the suites, complete with descriptions and images and has a booking request form.
+**Suites Page*** - Lists the suites, complete with descriptions and images, and also has a booking request form.

 Featuring:
 - A large bubble **Page Title** which disappears and is instead incorporated into the navbar on smaller (mobile) devices.
-- **4 Suite Options*** with images, descriptions, [[[links to nearby activities??]]] and a 'Book Now' button, which links directly down to the Booking Form at the bottom of the page.
+- **4 Suite Options*** with images, descriptions, [[[-----links to nearby activities??----]]] and a 'Book Now' button, which links directly down to the Booking Form at the bottom of the page.

   **Suites Page** mockups:
   - As you can see the selected page (Suites) is underlined on the navbar button to show that this is the current page, and the dropdown menu arrow has appeared beside it